DeepRank/deeprank2/README.md

 #### Non-pythonic dependencies

-Instructions are up to date as of 14/09/2023.
+Instructions are up to date as of 27 Nov 2023.

-Before installing deeprank2 you need to install some dependencies:
+Before installing DeepRank2 you need to install some dependencies:

 *  [DSSP 4](https://swift.cmbi.umcn.nl/gv/dssp/)
     * Check if `dssp` is installed: `dssp --version`.
 If this gives an error or shows a version lower than 4: